 Turning off the lights when they are no longer in use, embracing natural light during the day and finding a more environmentally friendly light bulb are all ways that you can save energy within the home and even save money on your monthly electricity bill at the same time.

-Nowadays, there are more solar powered alternatives that you can purchase than ever, and these can further help you lower your carbon footprint.
+Captain Green Solar Brisbane advises that nowadays, there are solar panels that you can purchase that can further help you lower your carbon footprint.

 Modes of Transportation